 “Running for Ethiopia: A Performance of Social Reproduction.”
 Recreation and Society in Africa, Asia, and Latin America.
 Volume 7.
 2019.

 “Laboring Athletes, Laboring Mothers: Ethiopian Women Athletes’ Bodies at Work.”
 Sport, Migration, and Gender in the Neoliberal Age.
 Edited by Niko Besnier, Domenica Gisella Calabrò, and Daniel Guinness.
 Routledge.
 2020.

 “Naturalized East African Runners in the Middle East.”
 Routledge Handbook of Sport in the Middle East.
 Edited by Paul Michael Branagan and Danyel Reiche.
-Routeledge.
-Forthcoming.
+Routledge.
+2022.

 “Feyisa Lilesa’s ‘Special Skills’ of Late Capitalist Sport: The Transnational Protest of Ethiopia’s most Enduring Olympian.”
 Sports and Protest in the Black Atlantic.
 Edited by Michael Gennaro & Brian McGowan.
-Forthcoming.
+Routledge 2022.